 Strong partnership enables rapid biosecurity response

-The Department of Primary Industry and Resources, Livestock Biosecurity Branch Veterinary Officer Lil Stedman was notified and with the help of the Larrakia rangers Kyle, Duane, Alan, Javadd, located the pig and commenced an immediate investigation.
-Due to the advanced state of decomposition, the Veterinary Officer quickly assessed the pig as having been dead for at least 24 hours.
-The Veterinary Officer was able to rapidly perform a full post-mortem and determine the likely cause of death to be trauma.
-However, given the close proximity to the dump and the potential risk of exotic diseases, full samples were taken and submitted to the Berrimah Vet Laboratories, who promptly performed in-house testing to exclude ASF and another exotic disease of pigs called Classical swine fever (CSF) .
+The Department of Primary Industry and Resources Livestock Biosecurity Branch Veterinary Officer (VO) was notified and, with the help of the Larrakia Rangers, located the pig and began an immediate investigation.
+Due to its advanced state of decomposition, the VO quickly assessed the pig as having been dead for at least 24 hours.
+The VO was able to rapidly perform a full post-mortem and determine the likely cause of death to be trauma.
+However, given the pig’s close proximity to the dump and the potential risk of exotic diseases, full samples were taken and submitted to the Berrimah Veterinary Laboratories, who promptly performed in-house testing to exclude ASF and another exotic disease of pigs called Classical swine fever (CSF) .
 These results were supported by additional testing at the Australian Centre for Disease Preparedness referral laboratory in Victoria.

-ASF is an exotic contagious pig disease that has been confirmed in countries close to Australia including Timor Leste.
-ASF and CSF are emergency animal diseases and an outbreak in Australia would have a serious impact on our pork industry.
+ASF is an exotic contagious pig disease that has been confirmed in countries close to Australia including Timor-Leste.
+ASF and CSF are emergency animal diseases and outbreaks in Australia would have serious impacts on our pork industry.

-For more information on ASF, visit the NT Government website.
+For more information on ASF, visit the Northern Territory Government website.